 The design and test of circuits that include analog integrated circuits such as operational amplifiers, ADCs and DACs, and modulation or demodulation devices.
-Students will: explain the basic operation of op-amps, including major limitations; analyze the operation of circuits using practical device models; use SPICE-based software as both an analysis and design tool; analyze frequency-
+Students will: explain the basic operation of op-amps, including major limitations; analyze the operation of circuits using practical device models; use SPICE-based software as both an analysis and design tool; analyze frequency-domain and time-domain characteristics of analog systems that include filtering, feedback, modulation, rectification, and sampling.
 Prerequisite: ECE 213